What is a Breast Lift?

 Breast lift surgery is performed on an outpatient basis under IV sedation or general anesthesia.

-There are four primary procedural options for a breast lift, which are differentiated by the incision patterns they require, and the degree of ptosis they correct.
+There are four primary procedural options for a breast lift, differentiated by the incision patterns they require, and the degree of ptosis they correct.

 It is important for patients to understand that breast lift surgery performed on its own does NOT impact or augment the volume, fullness or overall size of the breasts.
 If your surgical goals include an increase in breast size, in addition to lifting and raising your breasts, Dr. Sinno can perform a breast augmentation in conjunction with a breast lift procedure in order to effectively fulfill both of these aesthetic goals in the course of a single surgery.
 Dr. Sinno is experienced performing these two procedures together, and will ensure that all of your breast surgery objectives are safely and successfully brought to fruition.